 When security controls and operational practicality point in the same direction

-Building your own identity system requires you to think clearly about your identity and access management policies.
+Building your own identity system forces you to think clearly about identity and access management.
 What are the password requirements?
 How is recovery handled?
 What constitutes a legitimate access request?
 Who can grant permissions, and who reviews them?

-We already had years of documented thinking on these questions — policies and standard operating procedures we had developed for client environments.
-Pulling them together into a coherent, internally consistent framework for SiAuth produced a documentation pack that directly addresses a significant portion of the Cyber Essentials identity and access management requirements.
-The discipline of building the thing generated the evidence that the compliance process asks for.
+We already had years of documented thinking on these questions — policies and standard operating procedures developed for client environments.
+Pulling them into a coherent framework for SiAuth produced a documentation pack that directly addresses a significant portion of the Cyber Essentials identity and access management requirements.
+The discipline of building the thing generated the evidence the compliance process asks for.

-This is not the reason we built SiAuth.
-But it is a useful demonstration that security controls and operational practicality are not always in tension.
-Sometimes one produces the other.
+This was not the reason we built SiAuth.
+But it is a useful illustration that security controls and operational practicality are not always in tension — and that the organisations which find compliance frameworks most burdensome are often the ones that treated security and operations as separate problems.
+The same decision, made once and made properly, can resolve both.

 The question worth asking before implementing anything

 Our strapline is matching technology to business needs.
-Microsoft SSO did not match our business needs.
+Microsoft SSO did not match ours.
 It matched a general pattern, and that general pattern created a specific problem for us.

 The question we ask before implementing anything — for ourselves or for our clients — is whether the technology actually fits the requirement, or whether we are shoehorning a standard into a situation that needs something different.
 Sometimes the standard is exactly right.
 Sometimes it is overkill.
-Sometimes it solves a different problem than the one you have.
+Sometimes it solves a different problem than the one in front of you.

-AI-assisted development has changed the calculus here.
-Building a custom authentication system is no longer a project that requires a development team and a six-month runway.
+AI-assisted development has changed the calculus.
+Building a custom authentication layer is no longer a project that needs a dedicated team and a six-month runway.
 We built SiAuth as part of a broader engineering effort, tested it, and deployed it to the full team in a matter of weeks.
-The option to build something specific is now genuinely available in situations where it previously would not have been.
+The option to build something specific is now genuinely available where it previously would not have been.

 Identity management is a foundational security control.
-Who can access what, under what conditions, and how that is reviewed — these are not abstract policy questions.
-They are operational realities.
+Who can access what, under what conditions, and how that is reviewed — these are operational realities, not abstract policy questions.
 How you answer them matters more than which vendor’s name appears on the login screen.

 If the way your business accesses its tools is creating friction rather than removing it, that is worth a conversation about whether the right controls are actually in place — or just the conventional ones.